Making gift bows from scratch is easier than you think. Store-bought bows cost too much and never match your wrapping paper.

-This article shows you exactly how to create beautiful bows using just wrapping paper and basic supplies you already have at home.
-You’ll learn three straightforward steps that work every time, regardless of your crafting experience level.
+This article teaches you how to create perfect bows using wrapping paper and supplies you already own.
+You’ll learn three simple steps that work for any gift.

 Materials You’ll Need